NISYSLAB/Emory-BMI-GSoC/README.md

 **Current Status:** Currently, Niffler does not have the ability to select subsets of images or create albums.
 We are sharing images through other orthogonal approaches (via rclone, for example).

-**Proposed Methodology:** There are several approaches to implement such albums feature.
+**Expected Outcomes:** There are several approaches to implement such albums feature.
 One approach is to using [Kheops](https://docs.kheops.online/) to provide an interface to create and view the albums.
 [MEDIator](https://github.com/sharmalab/MEDIator) can be extended and incorporated to Niffler to create subsets and share the images via a unique URL as well.

-**Benefits:** The proposed feature will make the images retrieved by Niffler accessible by more researchers for their experiments, by replacing the current manual efforts of data sharing.
+The proposed feature will make the images retrieved by Niffler accessible by more researchers for their experiments, by replacing the current manual efforts of data sharing.
 Moreover, Kheops natively integrate with OHIF Viewer.
 As such, images retrived by Niffler can be viewed through OHIF Viewer, by creating albums with Kheops.

-**Deliverables:** An approach to creating shareable datasets from the DICOM images retrieved by Niffler.
+An approach to creating shareable datasets from the DICOM images retrieved by Niffler.
 It could be adopting existing frameworks such as MEDIator and Kheops and scripts and integration code with those frameworks or an entirely new module to Niffler for this feature.
 However, contributors are encouraged to use Kheops or alternatives, rather than reinventing the wheel (unless there is a convincing reason).

 **Required Skills:** Python and Java.